shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 ### 1.5 Private DNS zone — **Primary regional zone in the central connectivity subscription** (split-horizon)

 > **Why per-region zones?** Each region gets its own `privatelink.managedhsm.azure.net` zone, linked only to that region's VNets.
 That way the same HSM FQDN resolves to the **local** Private Endpoint IP in each region - Primary workloads always hit the Primary PE, DR workloads always hit the DR PE.
 No cross-region hops in steady state, and no manual DNS edits during failover.
-Failover at the global `*.managedhsm.azure.net` FQDN is handled separately by Azure Traffic Manager (Phase 3 [§3.2](#32-azure-traffic-manager--global-automatic-failover-recommended)).
+Failover at the global `<hsm>.managedhsm.azure.net` FQDN is handled separately by Microsoft's internal, platform-managed routing layer provisioned by `az keyvault region add` ([§3.2](#32-global-fqdn-routing-platform-managed)) — there is no customer Traffic Manager profile.
 A single shared zone with manual DNS-swing was deliberately rejected: it required a human edit inside a potentially-failed region and stranded the DR HSM's capacity in steady state.

 > **Where the zone lives:** matching the org's existing central-DNS pattern, both regional zones live in the **connectivity subscription** (`CONNECTIVITY_SUB_ID`, RG `CONN_DNS_RG`) - not in each spoke.
 The same Azure resource provider (`Microsoft.Network/privateDnsZones`) supports two zones of identical name in two different RGs, so this is fully supported.